-India’s GDP slows to 6.3% in July-September quarter
+India’s GDP growth slows to 6.3% in July-September quarter

-The gross domestic product has slowed down from 8.4% in the same quarter last year.
+The gross domestic product had expanded by 8.4% in the same quarter last year.

 India’s gross domestic product grew by 6.3% in the second quarter (July-September) of the financial year 2022-’23, government data showed on Wednesday.
 The growth rate has slowed down from 8.4% in the same quarter last year.